353 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 351 Beacon to the east and 355 Beacon to the west.

 The house was not listed in the 1935-1937 Blue Books and 1935-1937 Lists of Residents, and was shown as vacant in the 1935-1937 City Directories.

-Dean and Doris Mellish divorced in the early 1940s and by 1942 Doris Casassa had married to Dr. John Bacigalupo, a physician.
+Dean and Doris Mellish divorced and in 1941 she married Dr. John Louis Bacigalupo, a physician.
 After their marriage, they lived briefly with her mother at 353 Beacon and then moved elsewhere until the mid-1950s, when they resumed living with her.
-By the late 1950s, John Bacigalupo had died (or they were separated).

 Catherine Casassa continued to live at 353 Beacon until her death in December of 1959.
-Doris Bacigalupo and Mario Casassa continued to live at 353 Beacon; their uncle, Stephen Leveroni, continued to live with them, probably until his death in June of 1982.
+John Bacigalupo died in April of 1963.
+Doris Bacigalupo and Mario Casassa continued to live at 353 Beacon; their uncle, Stephen Leveroni, lived with them in the mid-1960s and possibly until his death in June of 1982.

-Eugene Lepore and his wife, Lillian, inherited 353 Beacon from Mario Casassa.
+Eugene Paul Lepore and his wife, Lillian M. (Karciauskas) Lepore, inherited 353 Beacon from Mario Casassa.

 On March 29, 2001, 353 Beacon was purchased by David E. Asprinio and his wife, Kimberly L. Flood.